Mistral: The Legendary Wind of Provence

 Her finished book includes quotes by writers who have also been influenced by the wind – some of her favourite words on the Mistral were written by Jean Giono, for example, who wrote that it “growled over the carcasses of the houses, like a lion disturbed at its meal”.
 The excerpts reinstate how important and present this invisible force is to Provence as a place.
 “I hope that it helps people imagine the Mistral in the way that I intended to photograph it,” says Cobb.

-www.mistralthebook.com Mistral: The Legendary Wind of Provence is priced at $50, available to buy from www.artbook.com
+www.mistralthebook.com Mistral: The Legendary Wind of Provence is published by Damiani, priced at $50, available to buy from www.artbook.com